katieoconn/pregnancy-ibd/pages/active_disease.md

 * There is not enough information available to determine whether or not  the risk of congenital malformations is higher or lower in women who have IBD

 ## **Will Pregnancy Affect my IBD?**
-Women who have active disease at the time of conception have a 2/3 chance of staying active or flaring worse, and a 1/3 chance of going into remission.
+Women who have active disease at the time of conception have a 2/3 chance of their disease staying active or flaring worse, and a 1/3 chance of going into remission.

 Women who are in remission at the time of conception have a 2/3 chance of staying in remission during pregnancy and a 1/3 chance of flaring.